Maize-Genetics-and-Genomics-Database/maizedig/taxon_home/views/README.md

 │   │   └── Search/                     # NOT USED
 │   └── registered/
 │       ├── Administration/             # Admin page application
-│       ├── ImageUploader/              # Image manual uploader
+│       └── ImageUploader/              # Image manual uploader
-│       └── TGManager/                  # NOT USED
 ├── pagelets/                           # Web page UI applications │   ├── admin/                          # Admin mode
 │   │   ├── CustomizePagelet.py         # Pagelet for the customization of the website